Audio projects

 Example

 Open the MP3 window, click on the “hamburger” menu and download.
-(Again, this works best in the Chrome browser).
+(This works best in the Chrome browser).

-Once the file is downloaded to your desktop it can be opened in Audacity or Audition and used for your project.
+Once the file is downloaded to your desktop it can be opened or imported into Audacity or Audition and used for your project.

 Create a project